rhel-labs/learn-katacoda/networking-basics/step2.md

 If you want more information about when to use dynamic vs. static connections, [this article](https://www.redhat.com/sysadmin/static-dynamic-ip-1) provides great background.

-Let’s configure a dynamic connection on `host02`.
-This can be done with the following command:
+To configure a dynamic connection on `host02`, run the following command:

 `nmcli con add con-name ethernet1 ifname ens5 type ethernet`{{execute "host01"}}